Was your online experience interrupted by an annoying 403 error?

 This HTTP status code appears when you try to access a forbidden resource.
 This error code indicates a permission error and is commonly caused due to indexing issues, badly coded plugins, an empty site directory, or ownership issues.

 What Causes the 403 Forbidden Error?

-A major reason why the 403 error appears on WordPress sites is the improper configuration that denies access to the requested resource.
+A major reason the 403 error appears on WordPress sites is the improper configuration denying access to the requested resource.

 Other reasons include:

 - A corrupt .htaccess file.